gramineproject/gramine/Documentation/sgx-intro.rst

       evidence in the form of an :term:`SGX Quote` using the :term:`Quoting Enclave` (and the :term:`Provisioning Enclave` if required).
-The enclave then may send the collected attestation evidence to the local or remote party, which will verify the evidence and confirm the correctness of the attesting enclave.
+The enclave then may send the collected attestation evidence to the local or remote party, which will verify the evidence and confirm the authenticity and integrity of the attested enclave.
 After this, the local or remote party trusts the enclave and may establish a secure channel with the enclave and send secrets to it.

       .. seealso::